DeSinc/SallyBot/README.md

 etc..

 If you're using another AI text generator, check its github page for instructions on how to format the data and change the format of the request to what it needs.
 You might also need to change the way it sends the request in, which could be a lot of code changes depending.
 This bot sends via SocketIO to Dalai Alpaca which is the easiest to set up imo and runs on anything with very good speed.
 I mean anything.
 It runs on a raspberry pi 4B.

+## Automatic1111 webui with --api flag set

+Google it and github download it, and then set the --api flag in the web-user.bat file by right click edit to open it in notepad.
+Then save and run the batch file and the api is now ready to receive requests right from the bot!